-RES/+: Move the thumbwheel up to resume to a previously set speed or to accelerate.
+RES/+: Move the thumbwheel up briefly to make the vehicle resume to a previously set speed or hold upward to accelerate.
+If cruise control is already active, use to increase vehicle speed.

-SET/-: Move the thumbwheel down to set a speed and activate cruise control or to make the vehicle decelerate.
+SET/-: Move the thumbwheel down briefly to set the speed and activate cruise control.
+If cruise control is already active, use to decrease speed.

-See Cruise Control on page 9-36.
+See Cruise Control on page 9-35.